Bigmax81/example_prometheus_application_nodejs/README.md

 const server = restify.createServer(); // Server creation
 ~~~~

-After this, you can initialize your(s) metric(s) respecting the architecture of the NodeJS client
+Then, you can initialize your(s) metric(s) respecting the architecture of the NodeJS client
 (and most of Prometheus Client).

 ~~~~